Prevent Lyme In Dogs Month

 Some dogs that develop kidney disease from #Lyme become severely ill or die.
 See a vet as soon as you successfully remove the dog tick from your pet's skin.

-For Lyme Disease Prevention this month, EasyPetFence encourages homeowners to install a dog fence around properties to keep out wildlife that may be carrying ticks.
+For Prevent Lyme In Dogs Month, EasyPetFence encourages homeowners to install a dog fence around properties to keep out wildlife that may be carrying ticks.
 The logic is simple: Keep out deer, reduce the risk of tick diseases.